ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. The registration officer can then view the documents, which were uploaded during pre-registration
 1. If no matching PRID available in local system and server, the system displays an error message.

-#### B. Registration client allows downloading of pre-registration data in real time or manually for a specific PRID
+#### B. Registration Client allows downloading of pre-registration data in real time or manually for a specific PRID
 **(i) Real time downloads of Pre-registration data**

 1. When a registration officer starts a new registration by entering a pre-registration ID and opts to fetch pre-registration data, the system checks if the pre-registration ID entered has a match in the local system